 Here’s a problem you likely never anticipated: Ice on your HVAC in the middle of summer.
-It’s actually more common than you think!
+This type of AC repair in San marcos more common than you think!

 When we’re running our AC units more often and at colder temperatures, they’re more likely to freeze up.
 If you notice something wrong with your AC, especially visible ice crystals, it’s time to take action.
 We’re here to help you defrost and get back to normal cooling ASAP.

 How will I know if my AC is frozen?